saucecontrol/PhotoSauce/src/NativeCodecs/Libheif/readme.md

 Requirements
 ------------

 A compatible `libheif` binary must be present for this plugin to function.
-For convenience, the NuGet package includes native binaries for Windows 10+ (x86, x64, and ARM64) and Ubuntu 20.04 (x64 and ARM64).
+For convenience, the NuGet package includes native binaries for Windows (x86, x64, and ARM64) and Linux (glibc x64 and ARM64).

 Usage
 -----